-To manually check for Android Studio updates, click on the Configure -> Check for Updates menu option within the Android Studio welcome screen, or use the Help -> Check for Updates...
-(Android Studio -> Check for Updates... on macOS) menu option accessible from within the Android Studio main window.
+To manually check for Android Studio updates, use the Help -> Check for Updates... menu option from the Android Studio main window (Android Studio -> Check for Updates... on macOS).

 Prior to beginning the development of Android based applications, the first step is to set up a suitable development environment.
 This consists of the Android SDKs and Android Studio IDE (which also includes the OpenJDK development environment).
 In this chapter, we have covered the steps necessary to install these packages on Windows, macOS and Linux.